cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

 14. In which jurisdictions do you operate, and are there any specific privacy laws that apply (e.g., GDPR, CCPA)?

 So I'm going to turn my privacy policy into a file in github (the benefit of open source) and then link to it from my website

+# Tue 30 Apr 2024

+Turning attention to airtable integration again.
+Nat has provided me the Airtable base and tables that he wants to map Breebook bookings into.
+At this stage I feel the need for a tool that does this:

+ * Connects to an airtable base and inspects the tables
+ * Connects to my postgres database, and allows me to filter down to source tables, and from there down to source records, by specifying a filter query (by tenant id and environment id in this case).
+This might be impractical in the general case, but what I'm after is some means of stating what my source record payloads are.
+Pasting a bunch of exemplar payloads into textboxes would also be ok.
+ * Define my mapping plan and see which source records it selects, and what airtable mutations it emits

+I'm going to do this in a unit test for now, which might be the better engineering approach.
+But I can't help but think that there is a generic product sitting under this need.